Iris setosa: Description

 Iris setosa is similar in form to a miniature Japanese iris, or a shorter-lived dwarf version of Iris sibirica.

-The shallowly rooted, large, branching rhizomes spread over time to create large clumps.
-The rhizomes are grey-brown, thick, and covered with old maroon-brown fibrous material, the remains of the previous season's leaves.
+The shallowly rooted, large, branching rhizomes spread with time to create large clumps.
+These rhizomes are grey-brown, thick, and covered with the remains of the previous season's fibrous leaves.

-I. setosa has branched stems that are very variable in height, ranging from 10 cm (5 inches) to 1 m (3 ft) tall.
+Iris setosa has branched stems that are variable in height, ranging from 10 cm (5 in) to 1 m (3 ft) tall.
 The larger plants can grow beyond the height of the leaves.
-The roundish stems are 1.5-9 cm in diameter with 1 to 3 branches.
+The roundish stems are 1.5-9.0 cm in diameter with 1 to 3 branches.

 Iris setosa has grass-like, lanceolate (sword-shaped), medium-green leaves with a purple-tinged base.
-Its leaves can measure 30–60 cm (12–24 in) long by 0.8-2.5 cm wide.
+The plant's leaves can measure 30–60 cm (12–24 in) long by 0.8-2.5 cm wide.

-The plant bears 3–4 flowers per stem (for a total of 6 and 13 on the whole plant) in groups of 3.
+The plant bears 3–4 flowers per stem—for a total of between 6 and 13 on the whole plant— in groups of 3.
 It blooms between June and July.

 The large flowers measure 5–8 cm (3–6 in) across, usually 7-8 cm.
-Depending on their location, they come in a range of shades of blue and purple including violet, purple-blue, violet-blue, blue, and lavender.
+Depending on their location, they bloom in a range of shades including violet, purple-blue, violet-blue, blue, and lavender.
 Very occasionally, there are pink or white forms.

-Like other irises, the plant has two sets of three petals: three large sepals (outer petals), known as the "falls," and three smaller inner petals (or tepals), known as the "standards."
-The sepals can be deeply veined dark purple with a yellow-white center, known as the "signal."
-The standards are so small that they are reduced almost to bristles, which gives the flower a flat, three-petaled appearance.
+Like other irises, the plant has two sets of three petals: three large sepals (outer petals), known as the "falls", and three smaller inner petals (or tepals), known as the "standards".
+The sepals can be deeply veined dark purple with a yellow-white center, known as the "signal".
+The small standards appear almost as bristles, which gives the flower a flat, three-petaled appearance.

 The perianth tube (floral tube) is about 1 cm long, normally dark blue-violet to red-purple with darker veins.

 The plant is self-fertilizing (a hermaphrodite) and can also be pollinated by insects.
-The stamens are about 2 cm long with purple anthers and the ovary about 1 cm long.
+The stamens are about 2 cm long with purple anthers, and the ovary is about 1 cm long.

-After the flowers have finished blooming, the seeds ripen between August and September.
-They are contained within a green seed capsule (measuring 2.5 cm by 1.25 cm), which is loculicidal, or cylindrical, and turns pale brown when it ripens.
-It has 6 ribs along its sides.
+After the flowers finish blooming, the seeds ripen between August and September.
+These seeds are contained within a green seed capsule (measuring 2.5 cm by 1.25 cm), which is loculicidal or cylindrical, and it turns pale brown when it ripens.
+It has six ribs along its sides.

-The pale brown to dark red seeds, about 2–3 mm in size, have a distinct raised raphe (tissue ridge) along the length of one edge.
+The pale-brown to dark-red seeds, about 2–3 mm in size, have a distinct raised raphe (tissue ridge) along the length of one edge.